What are health insurance inclusions?

 - Do you want to be exempt from the Medicare Levy Surcharge (MLS)?

-You may also like to consider Canstar’s Health Insurance Awards, which recognise health insurance providers who offer Australians outstanding value.
-If you’re considering a health insurance policy, it may be helpful to read the Private Health Information Statement (PHIS) that applies as part of your decision-making.
+You may also like to consider Canstar’s Health Insurance Awards, which recognise insurers who offer Australians outstanding value.
+If you’re considering a health insurance policy, read the Private Health Information Statement (PHIS) that applies as part of your decision-making.